juju/juju/scripts/win-installer/README.txt

 * An Ubuntu, Windows or OSX machine to install the client on.

 * An environment which can provide a new server with an Ubuntu cloud operating system image on-demand.
-This includes services such as Microsoft Azure, Amazon EC2, HP Cloud, or an OpenStack installation.
+This includes services such as Microsoft Azure, Amazon EC2, or an OpenStack installation.

 * An SSH key-pair.
 Juju expects to find ssh keys called id_rsa and id_rsa.pub in a .ssh folder in your home directory.